What is HIPAA compliance?

 According to SecurityMetrics’ 2022 HIPAA survey data, organizations are getting better at external security measures like formal risk assessments.
 For example, in 2021, only 41% of health practices conducted formal risk assessments and in 2022, 43% did so.
 In other areas, healthcare continues to struggle with HIPAA and patient data security.

 Since 2019, surveyed organizations have decreased their training on the Security Rule by 46.4% and on the Breach Notification Rule by 53.7%.

 If you work at a health organization, you’re familiar with the unique challenges faced when complying with HIPAA requirements, especially Security, Privacy, and Breach Notification Rules.
 Healthcare practices and networks are busy, vary in size and resources, and are frequent data breach targets.

 On top of these challenges, employees at health organizations often wear many hats.
 Practice owners, receptionists, and sometimes even medical personnel are tasked with overseeing data security compliance.
 Configuring firewalls, securing Wi-Fi, protecting remote access, ensuring adequate encryption, running employee trainings, and providing HIPAA privacy notices to patients are just a few of the requirements you may be expected to manage.

 SEE ALSO: Are Your Emails HIPAA Compliant?

-You’ll find detailed sections in our guide to help you with:
+You’ll find detailed sections in the 2023 HIPAA Guide to help you with: